totallyuniquelily/totallyuniquelily.github.io/_drafts/bqn-80-waves.md

 > BQN-80 is an experimental fantasy sizecoding platform inspired by [TIC-80](https://tic80.com/). \
 > This is a very early alpha version.

 Yeah it allows you to make animations in BQN.
-So I made ~~one~~ some!
+So I made some!
 Here's the first one (you'll have to press RUN!):

 ## Waves/Mountains